 But then you think of debt, you probably get shivers down your spine.
 However, it doesn’t have to be like that.
-If you use your credit cards and personal loans wisely, you can even improve your credit score.
+If you use your credit cards and personal loans wisely, you can improve your credit score.
 Even though this sounds illogical, it is true.
 If you manage to make all your payments on time and in full, your credit score can easily increase.

 However, if you fail to meet your financial obligations, you can seriously harm your credit score.
-This is why you need to consider the impact of personal loans on your credit score in both cases before you even start searching for a loan.
+That is why you need to consider the impact of personal loans on your credit score in both cases before you even start searching for a loan.

 These are the five credit score factors:

 Credit mix refers to the types of different accounts making up your credit report.
-These include credit cards, student loans, automobile loans and mortgages.
+These include credit cards, student loans, automobile loans, and mortgages.

 People tend to make mistakes when applying for personal loans.
 To prevent this from happening to you, there are some things you need to know.

 Always take some time before accepting a loan.
-Pay attention to any hidden fees, loan terms, APR and so on.
+Pay attention to any hidden fees, loan terms, APR, and so on.
 In addition, stay away from predatory loans.
-They do not perform a hard inquiry on your credit score, but their terms are far from favorable and they can easily get you into a debt cycle.
+They do not perform a hard inquiry on your credit score, but their terms are far from favorable, and they can easily get you into a debt cycle.

 A personal loan is not a bad thing in and of itself.
 When you take out a loan, it probably won’t have a long-term negative impact on your credit score.

-This means that if you make your payments on time and in full, your credit score will not suffer.
+That means that if you make your payments on time and in full, your credit score will not suffer.
 In fact, you can even improve it if you pay off your loan flawlessly.
 The more payments you make on time, the better your score will be.

 However, should you miss any payments on your personal loan, you will be penalized.
 To prevent damage to your credit score, make sure you pay your loan on time.